Get Started with Citrix Workspace

 Now, you’re ready to add your purchased services to Citrix Workspace.
 First, make sure your services are configured so they can provide the resources your end-users need.
 For more information and instructions, see the following articles:

-- All services: Internet connectivity requirements
+- All services: Service connectivity requirements

 - Content Collaboration: